volur-ai/python-volur-sdk/docs/index.md

-# Volur AI SDK Documentation
+# Völur SDK Documentation

-This documentation is for the Volur AI SDK.
-The Volur AI SDK is a Python package that provides a simple interface for interacting with the Volur AI API.
+This documentation is for the Völur SDK.
+The Völur SDK is a Python package that provides a simple interface for interacting with the Völur API.

 - [Installation](installation.md),
 - [Getting started](getting-started.md).